clojurewerkz/neocons.docs/articles/populating.md

 `clojurewerkz.neocons.rest.relationships/maybe-delete` will delete a relationship by id but only if it exists.
 Otherwise it just does nothing.
 Unlike nodes, relationships can be deleted without any restrictions, so there is no `clojurewerkz.neocons.rest.relationships/destroy`.

+## Performing batch operations via Neo4J REST API

+Neocons 1.0.0-rc3 and later supports batch operations via Neo4J REST API.
+The API is fairly low level but is very efficient (can handle millions of operations per request).
+To use it, you pass a collection of maps to `clojurewerkz.neocons.rest.batch/perform`:

+{% gist 67e0f2748d5a81e2d7ac %}

 ## What to read next